benlmyers/swiftui-particles/README.md

 }
 ```

-And easily jump in with configurable presets.
+And jump in with configurable presets.

 ```swift
 import ParticlesPresets